stubentiger/CS50_Project1/README.md

 ## Usage

 1. For a quick glance use a test user credentials:
-login: test@test.com
+> login: test@test.com
-password:password
+> password:password

-Example of a book page:
+Example of a book page with user's review: http://0.0.0.0:5000/books/0380795272
-http://0.0.0.0:5000/books/0380795272

 2. Using Goodreads API